[in case you are interested to have a look at some source code develeoped by me, please look here (in German)]

 where I also co-organized a workshop on Complexity Economics and one on Inequality.

 Currently, I work as "Advisor for Data Engineering, Data Science and Machine Learning" at the Zukunft – Umwelt – Gesellschaft (ZUG) gGmbH.
 My project there is called "AI Commons Lab" (KI-Ideenwerkstatt in German), and deals with applications of artificial intelligence for the common good, with a focus on protecting the environement.
-Recently, I have organized two "Lab Talks" with topics related to Circular Economy (more info here and here, in German).
+Recently, I have organized two "Lab Talks" with topics related to Circular Economy (more info here and here, and a blog-entry I wrote together with a colleague on the topic can be found here, all in German).

 Before, I have worked at the department for political strategy and fundamental policy questions at the federal office of the party DIE LINKE.
-I am also an Associated Member of the IPE Berlin and of the research group on Mathematics of Machine Learning at FU Berlin, where I am part of the project Machine Learning, Critical Mathematical Economics and Progressive Policy.
+I am also an Associated Member of the IPE Berlin and of the research group on Mathematics of Machine Learning at FU Berlin.

-For more information on my general research interests,
+For more information on my earlier research interests,

 please have a look at the homepage of my former working group, the Nonlinear